 The second half

-This should not preclude organizations from making a concentrated effort to take some judicious bets to attract top talent from the market as well.
+This should not preclude organisations from making a concentrated effort to take some judicious bets to attract top talent from the market as well.
 Consider that 56% of the HR survey respondents said their enterprises decided to postpone recruitment plans.
-For some organizations, that could represent an opportunity.
+For some organisations, that could represent an opportunity.